On average your neighbors pay $63 a month.See Your Rates

 Albuquerque has an arid, desert climate with lots of sunshine and very little rain.
 Winters are short and mild.
 Summers are long and hot, sometimes extremely so.
 Rainfall averages only 9.6 inches a year, most of it falling in the summer.
 Despite the generally warm temperatures, it can and does snow in Albuquerque with an average of 9.5 snowy days each year.

 The condition of Albuquerque roads deteriorate following rain or snow with potholes and ruts appearing all over the city.
 City maintenance crews here do their best to repair them to make the streets safe, but they can only fix so many per day.
 We advise everyone to drive a little more safely than usual after significant precipitation because that puddle in your path could be hiding a pothole.
-Trip.net reports that 34% of the roads in Albuquerque are in poor condition and another 25% are mediocre.
-According to Trip, the road conditions are costing drivers $703 a year in extra vehicle operating costs.
+Trip.net reports that 27 percent of the roads in Albuquerque are in poor condition.
+Another 27 percent are mediocre.
+According to Trip, the road conditions are costing drivers $696 a year in extra vehicle operating costs.

 Albuquerque has less traffic congestion than many other cities its size.
 This doesn't mean there's room for improvement.
-According to the traffic data company Inrix, Albuquerque ranks 70th out of 105 cities for worst traffic congestion.
-Drivers wasted 2.4 hours in heavy traffic last year.
+According to TomTom, Albuquerque ranks 170th for cities with the worst traffic congestion in the world.
+Drivers wasted 16 minutes each day during commutes and 62 hours a year.

 Moving violations such as failure to stop, drunk driving, speeding tickets, and accidents can add points to your driver's license.
 You could end up with a bad driving record and need to purchase expensive high-risk auto insurance.